 - Portable noise monitors for use when required;

 - We work with planners at the municipal and provincial levels to coordinate growth around the airport in an effort to minimize disturbance for future residents;

 - Aircraft manufacturers are continuing their research in noise control technology.
 Today’s generation of jet engines deliver more power to carry larger aircraft, with a dramatic decrease in noise; and

 - Air carriers are gradually phasing the noisiest of their aircraft out of their fleets or retrofitting them with new, quieter engines.

 OMCIAA’s Aircraft Noise Management Program requires that all noise complaints are investigated to determine whether or not noise abatement procedures were followed.
 Transport Canada is notified of all infractions after which they can pursue further investigation, and issue fines accordingly.
-Noise incidences have fallen from a high of 210 in 1998 to 81 in 2010, with no violations to published noise abatement proceedures were found when noise complaints were investigated.
+Since 2004, no noise violations to published noise abatement proceedures were found when noise complaints were investigated.

 Airport Operations Influence Zone (AOIZ)

 The Ottawa International airport has taken noise abatement one step further.
 In partnership with the municipal and provincial governments and other community stakeholders, we have created the AOIZ.
 This line is a composite of the 30 NEF and 30 NEP noise contours, and takes into account visible features such as roads and watercourses.
 The zone was established to restrict noise-sensitive development such as residential housing, schools, and libraries, all of which are easily disturbed by noise.